rongkangw/tp/docs/DeveloperGuide.md

 2. Finding an event

-   1. Prerequisites: List all events using the `listEvents` command.
-The default sample club book data is used.
+   1. Prerequisites: The default sample club book data is used.

    2. Test case: `findEvent Orientation`<br>
       Expected: Only `Orientation` is shown.
 Status message box indicates one event listed.